Claude Code Edited the Wrong File

 While editing the target, it noticed the next-door file had a typo or inconsistent style and “fixed” it.
 Adjacent files end up in the diff.

-How to spot it: Diff has 2-3 small unrelated changes in files near the target.
+How to spot it: the diff has 2-3 small unrelated changes in files near the target.
 Each looks innocuous; together they’re scope creep.

-4. Naming ambiguity from monorepo or duplicate folders
+4. Naming ambiguity from a monorepo or duplicate folders

 apps/web/src/auth/login.ts and packages/shared/auth/login.ts both exist.
-Agent picked whichever path appeared first in its tool calls.
+The agent picked whichever path appeared first in its tool calls.

-How to spot it: Diff is in a different package than you intended.
+How to spot it: the diff is in a different package than you intended.
 Same filename, different ancestor folder.

 5. Agent edited the test file thinking it was production code

-How to spot it: Diff is in a .test.ts / .spec.ts file even though you asked for a production fix.
+How to spot it: the diff is in a .test.ts / .spec.ts file even though you asked for a production fix.

 6. Case-insensitive filesystem confusion

-On macOS (case-insensitive), Login.ts and login.ts are the same file.
-On Linux CI (case-sensitive), they’re different.
-The agent’s edit can land in the wrong canonical form depending on the platform.
+On macOS (case-insensitive by default), Login.ts and login.ts are the same file on disk.
+On Linux CI (case-sensitive), they’re two different files.
+An edit that looks fine locally can land on the wrong canonical form once it hits CI.

 Shortest path to fix